 Bringing extinct species into D and D is one way to honor their memory and move people toward action in the climate crisis and accelerating mass extinction.
 We covered the story of the passenger pigeon a little in the introduction to this series.
 But in this episode, I get to show you how I turned it into a D and D monster for Book of Extinction.

-If you want to follow along with this build, you can go to scintilla.studio/extinction right now to download a digital preview of the book, which includes a step block for the real passenger pigeon, as well as the magical version we’ll be creating at the end of the show.
-Go ahead.
-I’ll wait my voice in your phone!
-Hit pause, come back.
+If you want to follow along with this build, you can go to scintilla.studio/extinction right now to download a digital preview of the book, which includes a stat block for the real passenger pigeon, as well as the magical version we’ll be creating at the end of the show.

 Steve Sullivan: First of all, to define extinction: functional extinction is when all possible reproducing individuals of a species are gone.
 If we look at the passenger pigeon as an icon, when that one female passenger pigeon, Martha, was left alive in the Cincinnati Zoo, the species was not “extinct,” we might say in quotes, but in fact it was.
 It’s functionally extinct.
 Now extinction tends to be accepted as meaning no individuals of that species exist on the planet.